 * any fresh or dried herbs can be added along with the potatoes, such as parsley, lovage, dill, fennel, thyme, rosemary, sage, oregano, mixed dried herbs, etc [although do consider how each herb will change the flavour of the finished soup]

-* for a spicy soup add a teaspoon or two of mild or hot chilli powder at the same time the potatoes are added to the soup
+* for a spicy soup add a teaspoon or two of mild or hot chilli powder at the same time the potatoes are added to the soup, or perhaps some paprika or a pinch of cayenne pepper

 * fancy a curry flavoured soup?
 Add a few teaspoons or a tablespoon of your favourite curry powder at the same time the potatoes are added to the soup